agordillo/LOEP/README.md

   * Metadata Quality metrics: Overall metadata quality, Completeness, Coherence, Conformance, Consistency and Findability.
   * Interaction Quality metric
 * Support for defining and adding new evaluation models
 * Support for defining and adding new quality metrics
+* Support for public and private plugins
 * Evaluation reports, scores, statistics and graphs
 * Evaluations and reports can be exported to excel files
 * Learning Object Quality comparison and aggregated statistics